 Kohl Rabi Ballot F1 looks like it should come from outer space.
 It is a very unusual looking purple veg with long tendrils and is actually a swollen stem rather than a root.

 It is very popular in Germany and 'kohl' is German for 'cabbage'.
+It is also known as German turnip and is a cruciferous vegetable.
 It is increasing in popularity here as interest in growing home veg is on the up.
 It has a slightly nutty taste with overtones of celery/cabbage and is great in soups/casseroles, steamed/mashed with butter as a side dish or raw in salads/coleslaw.

 The leaves can also be eaten.
 It is at it's best when harvested at the size of a golf/tennis ball - any larger and they lose their tenderness and get woody.
 Sow successionally rather than all at once as they need to be eaten within a week or two of being ready.